christian-cahig/apf-primer/apf-procedure/anticipate-injs.md

 ```

 where $\operatorname{sum} \! \left( \cdot \right)$ denotes the power factor of some complex power quantity.
-Then the anticipated reactive injections are estimated as Equation {eq}`pfm-anticipated-pg`:
+Then the anticipated reactive injections are estimated as

 ```{math}
 :label: pfm-anticipated-qg